jd28/rollnw/lib/nw/smalls/docs/propset-architecture.md

 runtime bootstrap.
 It does not depend on the optional rules init module or an editor import.
 Missing or invalid required schemas fail runtime initialization before any object can be loaded.

+#### Object-owned value graphs

+A direct dynamic-array field in a propset is stored in the generic `ObjectValueComponent` when its complete element graph contains only `int`, `float`, `bool`, heap-free opaque/native values, fixed arrays, tuples, nested dynamic arrays, and `[[value_type]]` structs made from those values.
+Strings, maps, functions, sums, ordinary reference structs, zero-sized types, and recursive type graphs are rejected during type resolution.
+This validation is structural; C++ does not name or interpret profile fields.

+The storage contract is:

+- Input: one validated direct propset array and the values appended to it.
+- Output: one contiguous byte buffer per dynamic-array node.
+Nested arrays are additional nodes addressed by 32-bit indices in the same value layout used by the VM.
+- Owner and lifetime: every node records the owning `ObjectHandle`, propset type, and direct field index.
+All nodes are released as one batch when that object is destroyed.
+Node indices are not reused during a service generation, so a stale alias cannot resolve to a different node.
+- Mutation: any nested array mutation marks the owning direct propset field dirty.
+Direct array reassignment is rejected; callers mutate the existing array through the normal array operations.
+- Error behavior: unsupported graphs fail compilation.
+Invalid, stale, or exhausted component handles fail the operation.
+JSON and legacy GFF input outside the declared or target-format ranges is rejected.

+Component indices occupy the upper half of the 32-bit array-handle domain;
+`ScriptHeap` is constrained to the lower half.
+Persistent component nodes are therefore outside the tracing heap and are not scanned by the GC.
+Nested tuple payloads are stored inline in component buffers.
+Temporary VM copies preserve nested array indices and materialize the language's ordinary tuple value only while that copied value is in use.

+The dominant Player-history transform is linear in levels plus selected feats, nonzero skills, and known spells.
+It runs on load and save, not once per rules query.
+Storage costs one node per dynamic array and retains removed nested nodes until object destruction so temporary script aliases remain valid.
+No memory or speed improvement is claimed.
+Tuple materialization adds transient VM heap work when a component struct containing a tuple is read; runtime statistics expose node count and retained array bytes for measurement.

 ### Native Object Components